pichim/PES_Board/docs/markdown/main_description.md

     // a led has an anode (+) and a cathode (-), the cathode needs to be connected to ground via the resistor DigitalOut led1(PB_9);

+    // --- adding variables and objects and applying functions starts here ---

     // start timer
     main_task_timer.start();
     .